European mobile operators share data for coronavirus fight

 "But to be honest, in Austria you just have to look out of the window to see that people stay home."

-(Writing by Douglas Busvine; Additional reporting by Nadine Schimroszik and Paul Sandle Editing by Gareth Jones)
+(Writing by Douglas Busvine; Additional reporting by Nadine Schimroszik and Paul Sandle Editing by Gareth Jones and David Goodman)

 ((douglas.busvine@tr.com; +49 30 2888 5084; Reuters Messaging: douglas.busvine.thomsonreuters.com@reuters.net))